majolasifisesihle-cloud/Yeyesa-Green/README.md

 <section class="hero" id="home">
   <h1>Welcome to Yeyesa Green</h1>
-  <p>Your sustainable gardening partner.</p>
+  <p>Your sustainable gardening and landscaping partner.</p>
 </section>

 <section class="content" id="about">
   <h2>About Us</h2>
-  <p>Yeyesa Green is dedicated to bringing eco-friendly gardening services to your home and community.
-We specialize in sustainable landscaping, garden design, and maintenance using green practices.</p>
+  <p>Yeyesa Green is dedicated to bringing eco-friendly gardening services to your home,workspace and community.
+We specialize in tree planting,flower beds,lawn installation,grass cutting and garden mamaintanance.With attention to detail and a passion for green spaces,we make gardens thrive beautifully.Contact us today via whatsaap or email for affordable quality service.</p>
 </section>

 <section class="contact" id="contact">
   <h2>Contact Us</h2>
-  <p>Email: <a href="mailto:info@yeyesagreen.com">info@yeyesagreen.com</a></p>
+  <p>Email: <a href="mailto:info@yeyesagreen.com">info@yeyesagreen@gmail.com</a></p>
   <p>Phone: <a href="tel:+27715509075">+27715509075</a></p>
 </section>